-Any protocol intended for use for automated certificate management for 5G SBA needs to be capable of being used to support all certificate profiles in 5G SBA.
+Any protocol intended for use for automated certificate management for 5GC SBA needs to be capable of being used to support all certificate profiles in 5GC SBA.
 TS 33.310, clause 6.1.3c [3], defines the certificate profiles for 5GC SBA.
-X.509 version 3 certificates are used for all entities in 5G SBA.
+X.509 version 3 certificates are used for all entities in 5GC SBA.
 ACME supports X.509 version 3 certificates and the necessary extensions.

-Editor's Note: Support for additional certificate profiles is FFS.

-6.9 Solution #x: Using ACME protocol for certificate renewal
+6.9 Solution #9: Using ACME protocol for certificate renewal

 6.9.1 Introduction